vrikodar/TokenLook/TokenUse/README.md

 * The current directory `TokenUse` contains source code files to use the JWT tokens

 ### Setup
-* It is recommended that you use the tool within a VENV environment
+* It is recommended that you use the tool from within a VENV environment

   ```bash
   git clone https://github.com/vrikodar/TokenLook